thoughtspot/thoughtspot.github.io/_includes/content/ssh.md

   ```
   ssh admin@<hostname_or_IP>
   ```
-3. Enter the password for the admin user.
+3. Enter the password for the admin user.<br>
+    ThoughtSpot provides a default password for both the `admin` and `thoughtspot` shell users.
+ThoughtSpot recommends that you change the passwords for both these users on first login.
+Follow your company's policies on password security.